-Most gardens are watered on a schedule that doesn't know what the soil is doing.
+Most gardens and lawns are watered on a schedule that doesn't know what the soil is doing.
 Garzed adds the missing layer — sensor data and plant intelligence — on top of the hardware you already use.

 Garzed is currently invite-only.
 Request access below — paid plans include a 30-day free trial when your invite arrives.